hvianna/audioMotion.js/docs/users-manual.md

 You can also use the **Shift** + **Up** and **Down** arrows to adjust the analyzer height during fullscreen visualization.

-**Maximum frame rate (FPS)** allows you to control the maximum animation frame rate, in frames per second.
+**Maximum frame rate (FPS)** controls the maximum animation frame rate, in frames per second.
-'Unlimited' will try to match your monitor's refresh rate, but may result in high CPU usage.
+'Unlimited' will try to match your monitor's refresh rate, but may increase CPU usage.

+**Backgrounds folder location** selects the source for images and videos that can be used as [Background](#background) options, or disable external background media.

+Only files found in the selected folder will be loaded - subfolders are ignored.<br>
+Loading backgrounds from the local device requires support for the *File System Access API*, which is [currently only available on Chromium-based browsers](known-issues.md).

+**Maximum background items** controls the maximum number of media files that can be directly selected in the [Background](#background) setting.

-**Show video files** - whether or not to show video files in the file explorer.
+**Allow video files** - whether or not to show video files in the file explorer.

 **Remember play queue contents** - whether or not to automatically restore the contents of the play queue the next time you open audioMotion.

 **Remember last music folder** - whether or not to start the file explorer in the last previously used folder the next time you open audioMotion.

-The **Reset to defaults** button will reset all settings in this section to their default values.
+The **Reset to defaults** button will reset all settings above to their default values.

 ### Sensitivity presets